agabor/docs/_includes/js/objects.md

 # Objects

-## Parse.Object
+## MSG.Object

-Storing data on Parse is built around `Parse.Object`.
+Storing data on MSG is built around `Parse.Object`.
 Each `Parse.Object` contains key-value pairs of JSON-compatible data.
 This data is schemaless, which means that you don't need to specify ahead of time what keys exist on each `Parse.Object`.
 You simply set whatever key-value pairs you want, and our backend will store it.

 For example, let's say you're tracking high scores for a game.
 A single `Parse.Object` could contain: